 Registration is now open for the Benedictine Pedagogy Conference!
 Interested in learning how other Benedictine colleges and universities infuse our Benedictine identity into their work?
 Want to get some ideas to enrich the student experience?
 Would you like to meet more of our Benedictine family?
 The 2022 Benedictine Pedagogy Conference held June 15-17 at the University of Mary, Bismarck, ND is your opportunity to interact with staff and faculty at other Benedictine institutions of higher education.
-It’s a great opportunity to learn, grow and reconnect with our charism!
+It’s a great opportunity to learn, grow and reconnect!
 Registration is open until April 22.

 It’s not too late!
 Let your voice be heard!

 The College of St. Scholastica is participating in the Synod on Synodality in cooperation with the Diocese of Duluth’s Let’s Listen initiative and the Association of Catholic Colleges and Universities.
 You are invited to participate with us.
 This opportunity is open to anyone who has been impacted by the Catholic Church, Catholics and non-Catholics alike.
 Thanks to all who participated in our in-person sessions.
 If you were not able to attend an in-person session and would like to provide feedback virtually, you are invited to use this google form.
 We hope to hear from you!
 Please reach out to a member of the Synod Planning Team, Jessica Ellingson, Mark Hakes or Sister Kathleen Del Monte if you have any questions.

 Saints presenting during the REIF